-Equation 2 implies that the concentration in the streets grows with contaminant deposition from the atmosphere and decreases due to resuspension and washing of the streets during the rainy season.
+In agreement with previous studies (Thouron et al. 2018; Niisoe et al. 2010), Equation 2 implies that the concentration on street surfaces grows with contaminant deposition from the atmosphere and decreases due to resuspension and washing of the streets during the rainy season.
 In contrast, the concentration in the houses is associated with deposition only without the possibility of resuspension or washing, thus leading to the effect of accumulation.
 Transportation by advection and dispersion in the streets and houses is considered negligible in relation to wind transport.
-Equations 2 and 3 are consistent with the mass balance of Equations 1, since contaminant mass leaving the atmosphere is exactly deposited either in the streets or in the houses.
+Summation of Equation 2 after multiplication by Astreet and Equation 3 after multiplication by Ahouse shows consistency with the mass balance of Equations 1, since contaminant mass leaving the atmosphere is exactly deposited either in the streets or in the houses, since Ahouse+Astreet=1 outside the basin (analogous for resuspension).

-The atmospheric dispersion of the particles is related to local turbulence and deposition, including precipitation and sedimentation, resulting in a downward movement of particles in the atmosphere (Khan & Hassan 2021).
-According to Seinfels & Pandis (2006), the deposition process is represented by three distinct steps.
-The first step represents the aerodynamic transport by the atmospheric layer to a very thin layer of stagnant air, adjacent to the surface, the second stage corresponds to the Brownian transport in this very thin layer, and the third step leading to the adherence at the surface.